larsrnielsen/relocating-to-usa/README.md

 Individual Taxpayer Identification Number (ITIN) is needed by if you keep your old bank accounts, as banks are required to send tax related information to US.
 It takes up to 7 weeks for IRS to send the documents, as your old bank might block your account after 3 months so keep this in mind.

 #### Finding a place to live
 - Lease appartments.
 A lease has typically a length between 13-16 months, and comes a break-lease clause that means you should feel certain about your situation, before signing the papers.
-Expect to either have to pay until the leasing company finds another tenant or 2 months lease to get out early.
+Expect to either have to pay until the leasing company finds another tenant or 2 months lease, if you need to break the lease.
+Leasing companies will typically require a good credit history.
+As you are new in USA, you will not have a credit history and they therefore often ask for a 2-months rate in deposit.
 - AirBnB.
 More expensive than leasing, but also less financial risk if you are not sure about your new situation
 - Corporate housing.
 Furnished appartments that make it easy to get started.
 - Hotel.
 Simple, less risk, but also expensive and simple things like getting your cloth washed can be problematic.